 Sitecore has been one of the leaders in the web content management and digital experience platform space for over a decade and helps brands deliver memorable experiences.
-Sitecore enables brands to nurture consumers through the customer journey by providing personalized content in real-time across channels, combining customer data, marketing automation and analytics along the way.
+Sitecore and its associated modules like Sitecore Experience Platform and Sitecore Commerce enables brands to nurture consumers through the customer journey by providing personalized content in real-time across channels, combining customer data, marketing automation, and analytics along the way.

 Personalization is one of the pillars of the customer experience journey and Sitecore uses several features, including Sitecore AI, to create personalized omnichannel experiences that customers adore.

 However, realizing all the benefits Sitecore has to offer requires implementing it in a way that’s aligned with your business needs.

 If implemented correctly, the possibilities you imagined when you first decided on your DXP platform are well within your grasp.
 Unfortunately, failure to implement things correctly can lead to headaches and a poorly functioning system.